nodejs/node/doc/api/events.md

 * `name` {string}
 * Returns: {Promise}

-Creates a `Promise` that is fulfill when the `EventEmitter` emits the given event or that is rejected when the `EventEmitter` emits `'error'`.
+Creates a `Promise` that is fulfilled when the `EventEmitter` emits the given event or that is rejected when the `EventEmitter` emits `'error'`.
 The `Promise` will resolve with an array of all the arguments emitted to the given event.